dabzse/TAIPO/README.md

 ### 4. 🎮 How to Use the App

-The application follows a streamlined workflow to take you from a project idea to committed source code.
+The application follows a streamlined workflow to take you from a project idea to committed source code:

+1. **Configure Gemini API Key:** Open **⚙️ Settings** in the navbar and drop your `.apikey` or `.apikeyusb` file, or paste your Gemini key.
+2. **Select or Create a Project:** Use the sidebar menu to create or select an Agile project.

 ---